 Considering the degree of the simple polynomial kernel, which is 2, we can express this in equation form, as shown in Equation 2.
 Additionally, if we examine the more universal form of kernels, the mathematical expression can be expressed as:

 (X’.
 X + c)^2

-where A1 and A2 are two sets and A1A2 is the intersection of the two sets. where the value of |A| indicates the total number of components in A.
+Here, A1 and A2 denote two sets and A1A2 represents the intersection between these two sets.
+The significance of |A| is that it denotes the total number of components present in A.

-For a given data collection X and a given set of labels Y, a generative model can be mathematically defined as the joint probability P(X,Y) or simply P(X).
-A discriminative model can be defined by the conditional probability P(Y | X).
-Combining these two models by constructing a kernel using a generative model and then utilising it in a discriminative manner could prove to be a fascinating exploration.
+For a particular data collection X and a set of labels Y, a generative model can be defined mathematically as the joint probability P(X,Y), or simply P(X).
+On the other hand, a discriminative model can be defined as the conditional probability P(Y | X).
+Combining these two models by creating a kernel using a generative model and then employing it in a discriminative manner could lead to an intriguing exploration.